estherbernal/factorial-test/README.md

 ## To run the projects:

 ### Server
-Acces to the server folder and execute:
+Access to the server folder and execute:
 ```
 $ npm install
 $ npm start